stacks-network/stacks/installation.md

 #### Linux Users

-If you're a linux user and would like an alternative to installing through pip, you can also install via apt-get.
+If you're a Linux user and would like an alternative to installing through pip, you can also install via apt-get.

 First, though, you'll need to add packages.blockstack.org to your sources list to tell apt-get where to get the blockstack package: